 Students are involved in the safeguarding process throughout, in line with government advice of making safeguarding personal.

-There are "Be Safe in College" posters around College with photos of the Safeguarding Team and contact details for students and staff to use.
+There are "Need to Talk" posters around College with photos of the safeguarding team and contact details for students and staff to use.